 ETL is basically an acronym for Extract, Transform, and Load, a general procedure that programmers and developers commonly perform by copying data from one or more sources and transfer it into a destination system that represents the data differently than the source.
+This procedure is considered to be one of integral parts of any windows application development.
 Today, data transfer and data integration are done through various modernized solutions providing users with easier and automated data transfer procedures using microservices, portals, or files.
 Generally, ETL is everything you do as a programmer.

 Data System Integration